nats-io/nats.ws/README.md

 > [!IMPORTANT]
 >
 > Nats.ws is now part of [nats.js](https://github.com/nats-io/nats.js).
-Please
-> visit the above link for more information.
+> Changes are well documented and should be easy to locate and implement, and
+> are all described in [migration.md](https://github.com/nats-io/nats.js/blob/main/migration.md)

 A websocket client for the [NATS messaging system](https://nats.io).